3D-CovDiffusion: 3D-Aware Diffusion Policy for Coverage Path Planning: EXPERIMENTAL RESULTS

-\paragraph{Choices of Point Cloud Encoder} To assess the influence of point-cloud encoder backbones on downstream trajectory generation, we performed an ablation on the \textit{Windows} category comparing four encoders: PointNet \cite{qi2017pointnet}, PointNet++ \cite{Pytorch_Pointnet_Pointnet2}, Point Transformer \cite{zhao2021point}, and our proposed 3DCovDiff Encoder.
+\paragraph{Effect of Geometry Encoder Backbone} To assess the influence of point-cloud encoder backbones on downstream trajectory generation, we performed an ablation on the \textit{Windows} category comparing four encoders: PointNet \cite{qi2017pointnet}, PointNet++ \cite{qi2017pointnet++}, Point Transformer \cite{zhao2021point}, and our proposed 3D-CovDiff Encoder.
 All encoders were trained under the same protocol as the main experiments: training for 200 epochs.
 Evaluation metrics include PCD, two coverage measures (overlapping coverage and area-weighted coverage), and Smoothness.
-The numeric results are presented in Table~\ref{tab:encoder-ablation}.

-As shown in Table~\ref{tab:encoder-ablation}, 3DCovDiff Encoder attains the best performance across most metrics.
-In particular, 3DCovDiff Encoder achieves a PCD of $10.41$, compared to $38.55$ (PointNet), $31.77$ (PointNet++), and $25.25$ (Point Transformer), corresponding to relative reductions of approximately $73.00\%$, $67.24\%$, and $58.79\%$, respectively.
-For Area-weighted Coverage 3DCovDiff Encoder reaches $99.84\%$ (PointNet: $98.85\%$, PointNet++: $99.23\%$, Point Transformer: $98.71\%$).
-For Smoothness, 3DCovDiff Encoder records $0.0391$ (PointNet: $0.0505$, PointNet++: $0.0522$, Point Transformer: $0.0490$).
-These results demonstrate that 3DCovDiff Encoder provides superior geometric representation for downstream path generation while producing quantitatively smoother trajectories.
+The numeric results are presented in Table~\ref{tab:encoder-ablation}, which reports an ablation study on different point cloud encoder backbones for the windows category.
+While stronger encoders such as PointNet++ and Point Transformer improve geometric representation compared to a basic PointNet, the overall differences among encoder choices are relatively modest.
+Importantly, the proposed framework consistently achieves high coverage (higher is better) and low PCD (lower is better) across all encoder backbones, indicating that performance gains are not primarily driven by encoder complexity.
+This suggests that sequence-level trajectory generation and coverage-aware diffusion is more important than the specific choice of point cloud encoder.